 The highlight of any trip to Disney’s Magic Kingdom is finishing the night watching the fireworks show in front of Cinderella Castle.
-Thankfully, to the delight of millions of fans, Disney has brought back the popular Happily Ever After fireworks show to Disney’s Magic Kingdom in 2023!
+Thankfully, to the delight of millions of fans, Disney brought back the popular Happily Ever After fireworks show to Disney’s Magic Kingdom!

 In fact, fireworks are one of the things that makes a trip to the Walt Disney World parks so special, and it’s a rite of passage to gather in front of Cinderella Castle with your friends and family at the end of a long day of riding attractions and touring the park.

-In this post, we are going to explain to you everything we know about Happily Ever After and its glorious return to Walt Disney World.
+In this post, we are going to explain to you everything about Happily Ever After and its return to Walt Disney World.

 We’re going to explain the fireworks times, the music from the show, the original song ‘Happily Ever After’, all the Disney characters and films represented, and the technology behind the show.

-There are also some changes to Happily Ever After in this updated version of the show and we’ll explain to you the differences between this one and the original, and what improvements to expect.
+There are also some minor changes to Happily Ever After in this latest version of the show and we’ll explain to you the differences between this one and the original, and what improvements to expect.
 In my opinion, it’s even better this time around!

 We’ll also share the best places to watch Happily Ever After, photos from the show, explain how the dessert parties work, if it’s worth it to stay for this new show, and answer any other FAQs you might have.

-I think the vast majority of fans are thrilled to see the Happily Ever After return to the Magic Kingdom and we’ll talk about how it compares to Disney Enchantment and also its beloved predecessor “Wishes” in our full review.
+I think the vast majority of fans were thrilled to see the Happily Ever After return to the Magic Kingdom in early 2023, and we’ll talk about how it compares to Disney Enchantment and also its beloved predecessor “Wishes” in our full review.